 A heat engine is a device that absorbs energy and uses it to do work.
 When we talk about heat engines, we must know reservoirs.
 Heat flows into a cold reservoir and out of the hot reservoir.
 Excess heat that is not used to work would be moved to the cold reservoir.

 To achieve the engine’s maximum amount of work done in one cycle, heat input will be subtracted from the heat output.
 To achieve the engine’s maximum efficiency (100%), all of the heat should be transferred to work, but this is not exactly possible since the process must be reversible to achieve 100% efficiency.

-When the process is reversible, the system and the surrounding can go back to their original states but since some of the energy has been lost in the surrounding due to friction or sound of the moving engine, the process is irreversible.
+When the process is reversible, the system and the surrounding can return to their original states, but since some of the energy has been lost in the surroundings due to friction or sound of the moving engine, the process is irreversible.
 This became the basis of the second law, which can also be stated as no cyclic process can convert heat into work with 100% efficiency.
-This can also relate to our first statement (heat will never flow from cold to hot) since heat cannot flow spontaneously from the cold reservoir to the hot reservoir.
+This relates to our first statement (heat will never flow from cold to hot) since heat cannot flow spontaneously from the cold reservoir to the hot reservoir.

 The study of heat engines can eventually lead us to another concept called entropy (S).
 This is represented by the amount of excess heat in the heat engine.
 This can also be referred to as the amount of disorderliness in a system that increases as usable energy decreases.

 For any reversible process, the change in entropy will be zero.
 However, since there are no reversible processes, the change in entropy will always be increasing or greater than zero.

 We can also relate the first law with the second law of thermodynamics.
 We know from the first law of thermodynamics that energy will always be conserved, so the quantity of the energy will be constant.
 However, in the second law of thermodynamics, the energy becomes less useful as time passes, so its quality tends to decrease.